bagder/daniel.haxx.se/about.md

 to talk to.
 I hung out a lot in #amiga on EFnet, before IRCnet existed.
 It soon led to me writing an IRC bot on my spare time with a friend (Bjorn Reese) from #amiga - a bot that could be scripted with FPL!
 We released the bot (Dancer) and FPL fully open source.
-It wasn't anything we considered much really, there was never any other consideration.
+It was not anything we considered much really, there was never any other consideration.
 If we could stand on the shoulders of giants and use this large amount of very good software, the least we could do was to also also share our contribution with the world.
 That bot